marcocavanna/FireDataModeler/README.md

 | `onDelete`   | `Function[]` | `false`  | `[]`    | Array of Function to execute while deleting data       |

 #### `model` {Object}
-The rapresentation of the Model that will be used through data parsing.
+The representation of the Model that will be used through data parsing.
 The `model` could also have nested key.

 Each key of the Model object must be a correct [FireData Type Definition](#firedata-type-definition) (as described above).